younatics/YNExpandableCell/README.md

 See [CHANGELOG](https://github.com/younatics/YNExpandableCell/blob/master/CHANGELOG.md) for details

 ## Intoduction
-Easiest usage of expandable & collapsable cell for iOS, written in Swift 3.
+Easiest usage of expandable & collapsible cell for iOS, written in Swift 3.
 You can customize expandable `UITableViewCell` whatever you like. `YNExpandableCell` is made because `insertRows(at indexPaths, with animation` and `deleteRows(at indexPaths, with animation` is hard to use.
 You can just inheirt `YNTableViewDelegate` and add one more method `func tableView(_ tableView: YNTableView, expandCellAt indexPath) -> UITableViewCell?`

 ![demo](Images/YNExpandableCell.gif)